tomeeeS/Thesis/README.md

 This is the code for my Master's thesis.

 ### Ride-sharing application
 My implementation for the ride-sharing application is located in the 'src' folder It contains work related to the road network, routing, and participant matching optimization with IP.
-It cannot be run, as it does not include the portion that the two students of BME have made, only my code, as prescribed by the requirements.
+It cannot be run, as it does not include the portion that the two students of BME have made, only my code, as prescribed by the requirements of ELTE.

 ### Traffic forecasting
 My traffic forecasting code is in the 'Maryland_traffic' folder.